pingcap/tidb-operator/en/canary-upgrade-tidb-operator.md

 This document describes how to perform a canary upgrade on TiDB Operator.
 Using canary upgrades, you can prevent normal TiDB Operator upgrade from causing an unexpected impact on all the TiDB clusters in Kubernetes.
 After you confirm the impact of TiDB Operator upgrade or that the upgraded TiDB Operator works stably, you can normally upgrade TiDB Operator.

+When you use TiDB Operator, `tidb-scheduler` is not mandatory.
+Refer to [tidb-scheduler and default-scheduler](tidb-scheduler.md#tidb-scheduler-and-default-scheduler) to confirm whether you need to deploy `tidb-scheduler`.

 > **Note:**
 >
 > - You can perform a canary upgrade only on `tidb-controller-manager` and `tidb-scheduler`.
 AdvancedStatefulSet controller and `tidb-admission-webhook` do not support the canary upgrade.